Seek emergency care if:

 - Small, surface corneal abrasions heal in a couple of days.
 Pain medications such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) can be taken for pain.
 Avoid ibuprofen and other NSAIDs if the person has heart failure or kidney failure.

-- For larger abrasions, care from an ophthalmologist (eye specialist) may be needed and a bandage contact lens may be placed to aid with comfort and healing.
+For larger abrasions, a bandage contact lens may be placed to aid with comfort and healing.
+For severe or non- healing abrasions, care from an ophthalmologist (eye specialist) may be needed.